Continuing Competence Program

 Professional competence is more than the knowledge and skills directly related to dietetics.
 It involves the interaction and integration of knowledge, critical thinking, judgment, attitudes, skills, values and beliefs.

-The Continuing Competence Program monitors each member’s participation in professional development activities.
+The Continuing Competence (CC) Program monitors each dietitian’s participation in professional development activities.
 While it is not possible for such a monitoring program to guarantee competence, it is a reasonable method for the College to use for granting continued licensure.

-The Continuing Competence Program is designed to help members reflect on competence as it relates to their area of practice and personal goals.
+The Continuing Competence Program is designed to help dietitians reflect on competence as it relates to their area of practice and personal goals.

 - Set goals for professional development